 2004

-The name changed to IRCK from WCRP-Kenya (world Conference for peace Kenya ) but still retained the local affiliate position in WCRP-Kenya.
+The name changed to Inter-Religious Council of Kenya (IRCK) from WCRP-Kenya (World Conference for Peace Kenya ) but still retained the local affiliate position in WCRP-Kenya.

 Mararo Avenue off Gitanga Road P. O. Box 6352-00200 Nairobi, Kenya